 - Microwaves are not permitted in the rooms of Belk Hall and North Hall.
 For these buildings, each floor is provided with one microwave in the study lounge.
 In addition, a microwave is located in the TV lounge on the first floor. - Electric frying pans, open coiled appliances, gas or electric grills, charcoal grills, oil lamps, electric or kerosene heaters, deep fat cookers and other implements where the use of grease is used to prepare food is prohibited.
 The following items are permitted: crock pots, hot pots/plates, tea makers and air popcorn poppers. - Hair care items such as hair dryers, curling irons, flat irons, and electric hair curlers are permitted but should not be left unattended when not in use. - In Village and University Courtyard Apartments, cooking and use of related electrical appliances will be restricted to the kitchen area only. - Only use UL approved electric power strips with 6 outlets, rated 15 amps and attached with a circuit breaker if at all possible.
 Keep approved electric strips away from water and primary travel areas.
 Never run cords under carpets or rugs or through doorways.
 Damage may occur to the cords creating a fire hazard.
 Extension cords are not allowed to be used. - The number and type of electrical appliances used directly impacts the safety and convenience of residents.
 As appliance usage increases, power outages may result.
 Avoid use of multiple type adapters or "octopus attachments" on existing wall outlets.
 Use good judgment when using electrical appliances in the bathroom and other areas where water is present.
-Avoid the likelihood of electrical overloads and the risk of electric shock in these locations. - Open flames, such as candles and incense, are prohibited, such as candles and incense. - Storage of combustible materials is prohibited. - Halogen lamps are also prohibited.
+Avoid the likelihood of electrical overloads and the risk of electric shock in these locations. - Electric Scooters, Hoverboards, and similar devices are not allowed to be stored, operated, or charged inside any campus building due to the fire hazard associated with the devices.

+- Open flames, such as candles and incense, are prohibited, such as candles and incense. - Storage of combustible materials is prohibited. - Halogen lamps are also prohibited.